 Though I’m not a parent myself, after eight years of youth ministry, it is easy to tell a teenager who has parents actively discipling them from those who don’t.
 It’s rare to find students that care deeply about the gospel with parents who do not also care deeply about the gospel at home.
 Though there will always be students whom God will work in regardless of their parents’ physical and spiritual involvement, this is usually the exception, not the norm.

-If we want to see teenagers saved by the power of the gospel, we would do well to heed the words of Solomon: “Train up a child in the way he should go; even when he is old he will not depart from it” (Proverbs 22:6).
-Though not a failsafe promise for our kids’ salvation, Solomon writes as a father himself, discipling his son and raising him up in the fear of the Lord (Proverbs 1:8).
+If we want to see teenagers saved by the power of the gospel, we would do well to heed the words of Solomon.
+“Train up a child in the way he should go; even when he is old he will not depart from it” (Proverbs 22:6).
+Though not a failsafe promise for our kids’ salvation, Solomon writes as a father himself.
+He was discipling his son and raising him up in the fear of the Lord (Proverbs 1:8).
 According to Solomon’s biblical wisdom, what was essential for his child’s salvation was not youth ministry, but his own discipling of the child in the ways of God.

 Not Just Another Activity

-Instead of outsourcing your discipleship to the church, see the church and youth ministry as your allies.
+Instead of outsourcing your child’s discipleship to the church, see the church and youth ministry as your allies.

-Church is indeed vital to the growth of a Christian; more parents would do well to make church a greater priority.
+Church is indeed vital to the growth of a Christian.
+More parents would do well to make church a greater priority.
 Discipleship for our children must, at a minimum, involve the local church.
 We rarely see students grow up to love Christ who don’t also grow up loving the local church.
 Parents need the support of other parents, of the church community, and of the youth ministry.
 But the main arena of discipleship for a child is not in the church through the youth pastor, but in the home through the parent.